 There are many different ways to break into the freelance writing business.
 Sometimes people leave a full-time job knowing they've made enough contacts to get work.
 Some writers start out by finding small writing jobs online.
 Others work in a related business, like public relations, and have enough of a portfolio to approach past clients, and others.

-Freelance writers are not only writers but are often also marketers, marketing themselves and their skills to potential clients.
-Freelance writers are also often business owners, because they must form a business, such as an LLC, in order to separate their personal finances from their business finances.
-Successful freelance writers are often a combination of creative wordsmith and shrewd businessperson.
+Freelance writers are not only writers; they are also marketing themselves and their skills to potential clients.
+Freelance writers are often business owners because they must form a business, such as an LLC, to separate their personal finances from their business finances.
+The successful freelance writer is often a combination of creative wordsmith and shrewd businessperson.
 Writing well is just the start.
 You must sell yourself effectively and manage your finances.

 What Is a Freelance Writer Tasked With?

-Every client has their own process and payment type.
-Sometimes a client will want the writer to send them an invoice when the work is done, or they pay half up front and the remainder when the work is handed in.
-Sometimes, clients simply want a Paypal message that reminds them that payment is due and then a check is dispersed.
+Every client has its own process and payment type.
+Sometimes a client will want the writer to send an invoice when the work is done, or they pay half up front and the remainder when the work is handed in.
+Sometimes, clients simply want a Paypal message reminding them payment is due, and then a check is dispersed.
 Other clients have intricate computer systems that tell them when it’s time to pay a writer, and no action is needed on the part of the freelancer.

 Many individuals and smaller businesses like the convenience of Paypal.
 However, large organizations stick to the more traditional system of sending checks by the due date noted on submitted invoices.